OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

      > tf.random.set_seed(4)

 ### Processing
-Creation of pathlib path objects.
+Creation of pathlib path objects for the train, test and validation directories.

 ## * Image Data Loading and Transformation